kevinfrei/snes-jog/README.md

 **TODO:** Add a screen shot or two or three

-### Step 8 Before each use of UGS
+### Step 8 **_Before each use of UGS_**

+TODO: Fix this.
+There's a "XY 10" and "Z 1" command: Use them before each movement to make sure we're not using current values (which may be messed up)

-**This is very important, as you can crash your CNC machine if you're not paying attention**
+**This is very important, as you _will_ crash your spindle if you're not paying attention.**

 Go to the UGS "Jog Controller" plug-in and make sure that your XY Step is set to 10mm, and the Z step is set to 1mm.
 The way the code I wrote moves between